 Strategic conservation planning for Wilton will support biodiversity and growth by protecting the area's important conservation values.
-The Draft Cumberland Plain Conservation Plan (draft CPCP) is a conservation plan for Western Sydney that identifies strategically important biodiversity areas within the Cumberland subregion upfront in the planning process to offset the biodiversity impacts of future urban development to facilitate a vibrant, green and liveable city.
-The draft Cumberland Plain Conservation Plan (CPCP) is anticipated to be finalised in 2021.
+The Cumberland Plain Conservation Plan (CPCP) is a conservation plan for Western Sydney that identifies strategically important biodiversity areas within the Cumberland subregion upfront in the planning process to offset the biodiversity impacts of future urban development to facilitate a vibrant, green and liveable city.

-The draft CPCP will meet requirements for strategic biodiversity certification under the Biodiversity Conservation Act 2016 (NSW) and strategic assessment under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) for the precinct.
+The CPCP meets the requirements for strategic biodiversity certification under the BC Act (NSW).
+At the time of publication for this DCP, the Department is seeking Commonwealth approval to also meet the strategic assessment requirements under section 146B of the EPBC Act.
 These biodiversity approvals are required to deliver urban development in the four growth areas in Western Sydney.

 This DCP will mitigate indirect impacts to threatened species and threatened ecological communities in Wilton.
-The DCP seeks to minimise the impacts of urban development on environmental conservation areas at land zone interfaces between the UDZ and E2 Environmental Conservation zoned areas.
+The DCP seeks to minimise the impacts of urban development on environmental conservation areas at land zone interfaces between the UDZ and C2 Environmental Conservation zoned areas.
 It ensures Neighbourhood Plans and subsequent DA's identify biodiversity within certified- urban capable to be retained as landscape features and integrated into the landscape.